-For those individuals who are eligible for co-administration, if given by injection at the same time, separate limbs should be used if possible.
+For those individuals age 5 years and older who are eligible for co-administration, if given by injection at the same time, separate limbs should be used if possible.
 Alternatively, the injections may be administered into the same muscle separated by at least 2.5 cm (1").
 Different immunization equipment (needle and syringe) must be used for each vaccine.